bcgov/public-cloud-techdocs/docs/networking.md

 For general instructions on how to cerate an API gateway and safely expose it to the internet please see this [AWS documentation on HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html).
 For ASEA specific examples deployed using Terraform via GitHub Actions please see our [serverless, or container based sample applications](./deploy-an-app-to-the-aws-landing-zone.md#sample-applications).
 Creating resources via Terraform/ automation is always preferred.

 **Benefits of using API Gateway and VPC Link**
-- **Security and Isolation:** API Gateway and VPC Link provide a secure and isolated connection between your internet-facing API and backend services within a VPC.
+- **Security and isolation** API Gateway and VPC Link provide a secure and isolated connection between your internet-facing API and backend services within a VPC.
 AWS WAF can also be used alongside your API gateway.

 - **Scalability:** API Gateway scales automatically to handle varying levels of traffic, ensuring the availability of your internet-facing services.